szeng7/instagram-caption-generator/README.md

     - [ ] Number of likes
     - [ ] Number of followers
     - [ ] Percentage of likes to followers?
+- [ ] Model architecture
+    - [ ] CNN to decode an image into a description